-As accounting officer, the Principal of The Hazeley Academy has responsibility for ensuring that the Academy Trust delivers good value in the use of public resources.
+As accounting officer, the CEO has responsibility for ensuring that the Academy Trust delivers good value in the use of public resources.
 The Accounting Officer (AO) understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.